cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   adapted accordingly.
 - The fields to present hash values for a file now can display values of 256 bit length without the need of scrolling.
+- Number Shark 1.2.4:
-- Number Shark: Some of the hot key functionalities now also have a button.
+  - Some of the hot key functionalities now also have a button.
+  - Updated online help (especially some outdated links).
 - AES Tool 2.7:
   - Fixed a bug which appeared when entering too long hexadecimal keys.
   - Now you can enter the key as normal ASCII characters too, and securely